 HemoShear Therapeutics is developing new treatments for patients with rare metabolic disorders.
-We apply our deep understanding of complex diseases to build our pipeline as well as partner with biopharma companies to accelerate their drug discovery and development programs in liver diseases, gout, metabolic diseases and other conditions.
+We apply our deep understanding of complex diseases to discover breakthrough treatments for our proprietary pipeline.
+We also partner with biopharma companies to accelerate their drug discovery and development programs in liver diseases, gout and metabolic disorders.
 We are implementing a new vision for how advanced biological systems can yield new insights that improve health and quality of life for patients in need.

 The biopharmaceutical industry’s drug development success is impeded by a lack of physiological models that reflect the complexity of disease.
 HemoShear’s proprietary REVEAL-Tx™ platform combines biological and computational models of human disease to accelerate discovery of novel targets and successful new drug treatments.